avaughn271/CLUES2/README.md

 ***output*** **_times.txt** A file resembling the input file for derived and ancestral coalescent times described above.

 ## (2) Run Inference

-In this step, we run the main CLUES program
+In this step, we run the main CLUES2 program

 ```bash
 $ python PATH/inference.py